Homosexuality in pre-Columbian Peru: Inca Empire

+Aymara people

+In the case of the Aymaras, who reside southwest of the Peruvian mountains, there are different opinions.
+According to the superstitions of certain sub-ethnic groups, they are also said to be an omen of bad luck.
+Although some communities have a certain degree of acceptance, respect and understanding of these people for their sexual orientation.
+In others, homosexuals were frequently considered special, magical beings, endowed with supernatural powers, recognized for their powers to be shamans.

 Arrival of the Spanish and banning of homosexuality

 Once the Spanish arrived, in the 16th century, they were astonished at the sexual practices of the natives.
 Viceroy Francisco de Toledo and the priests were aghast to discover that homosexuality was accepted and that the indigenous population also did not prohibit premarital sex or hold female chastity to be of any particular importance.

 Historian Maximo Terrazos describes how the Spanish reconciled this native sexuality with the Catholic faith:

 However, homosexuality in Peru was decriminalised in 1837.

 Ceramics

 Over a span of 800 years, pre-Columbian central Andean cultures, especially the Moche, created at least tens of thousands of ceramics (huacos).
 A few such ceramics show skeletons undeniably engaged in homosexuality; four depict gay male anal intercourse, one depicts lesbian penetration with the clitoris.
 Many others show partners where at least one member is of indeterminate sex, like the oral sex ceramic shown above, where the genitalia of the person on their knees is not visible.
 Such works, due perhaps to heterosexist bias, have often been interpreted as depicting a heterosexual couple.